jun7/wyeb/README.md

 - No tab.
 But keys J/K/x or button actions.
 - Focused history.
 Instead of loaded history.
 - Pointer Mode.
 Makes pure click event for javascript pages.
+- Range hinting.
+See hidden files in the menu dir.
+You have to assign keys for it by use of the accels.
 - Misc. monitored conf files, saved search word for find, related domain only loading, whiteblack.conf, new window with clipboard text, hinting for callback script.
 - [Adblock extension](https://github.com/jun7/wyebadblock).
 This takes boot time a lot.